albumentations-team/albumentations-ai-blog/posts/2025/02-the-mystery-of-input-normalization/index.md

 ## The Story Ahead

-The story of input normalization is fascinating precisely because it reveals the gap between theory and practice in deep learning.
-We have:
+The story of input normalization reveals a fundamental truth about deep learning: we often know *what* works long before we understand *why*.
-- **Solid mathematical foundations** — but only for simple cases
-- **Empirical best practices** — that work remarkably well
-- **Incomplete understanding** — of why it helps modern networks

 This isn't a weakness of the field; it's its strength.
 Like medieval alchemists who discovered aspirin's effects centuries before understanding its mechanism, we've learned to use what works while searching for deeper understanding.

-Let's explore what we can prove, what we observe, and what remains mysterious.
+Let's explore this gap.
 The journey takes us from LeCun's elegant 1998 proofs through ImageNet's empirical traditions to today's massive transformers, revealing how a field can achieve remarkable success even when theoretical understanding lags behind.

 ---